DasminX/api-architecture/readme.md

 ```

 **NOTE: Valid credentials don't work yet!
-Only thing you can do is to send invalid credentials!**
+One thing you can do is to send invalid credentials!**

 ## STILL IN PROGRESS!!!
 MORE SOON